arachnidlabs/reload-pro/firmware/release/README.md

 # Release Notes

+## v1.10
+ - Fixed ohms symbol in font so it's not a spider
+ - Added support to toggle load on and off (@zardam)
+ - Support for long presses to toggle load (@zardam)
+ - Much improved calibration (@zardam)

 ## v1.9
  - Fixed background glitches in menu (@zardam; #39)
  - Implemented acceleration for quadrature decoder (@raivisr)